Change Point Detection on A Separable Model for Dynamic Networks: Simulated and Real Data Experiments

 \section{Simulated and Real Data Experiments}

-In this section, we evaluate the proposed method on both simulated and real data.
-For simulated data, we use the following three metrics to compare the performance of the proposed and competing methods.
+In this section, we evaluate the proposed method on simulated and real data.
+For real data where ground truth is unknown, we align the detected change points with real world events for interpretation.
+For simulated data where ground truth is known, we use the following metrics to compare the performance of the proposed and competitor methods.
 The first metric is the absolute error $|\hat{K}-K|$ where $\hat{K}$ and $K$ are the numbers of detected and true change points, respectively.
-The second metric is the one-sided Hausdorff distance defined as
+The second metric is the one-sided Hausdorff distance:

 where $\hat{\mathcal{C}}$ and $\mathcal{C}$ are the respective sets of detected and true change points.
 We also report the metric $d(\mathcal{C}|\hat{\mathcal{C}})$.
-When $\hat{\mathcal{C}} = \emptyset$, we define $d(\hat{\mathcal{C}}|\mathcal{C}) = \infty$ and $d(\mathcal{C}|\hat{\mathcal{C}}) = -\infty$.
+When $\hat{\mathcal{C}} = \emptyset$, we define $d(\hat{\mathcal{C}}|\mathcal{C}) = \infty$ and $d(\mathcal{C}|\hat{\mathcal{C}}) = \infty$.
 The third metric described in \cite{van2020evaluation} is the coverage of a partition $\mathcal{G}$ by another partition $\mathcal{G'}$, defined as

 with $\mathcal{A},\mathcal{A'} \subseteq [1,T]$.
 The $\mathcal{G}$ and $\mathcal{G'}$ are collections of intervals between consecutive change points for the respective true and detected change points.
-Throughout, the network statistics are calculated directly from the R library \texttt{ergm} \citep{ergm_package} and the formulations are provided in Supplemental Materials.
+These three metrics are chosen to reflect a progression in evaluation difficulty: the absolute error assesses the number of detected change points, the one-sided Hausdorff distance captures the largest deviation in change point location, and the coverage metric measures alignment over the full time span, requiring a comprehensive match between the true and detected segments.